MakovWait/godots/release_templates/TEMPLATES.md

 ```

 The generated templates will be in the `bin` directory and can be copied over to the `release_templates` directory in the Godots project.
 The process can be repeated for `template_debug`.

+**NOTE:** MacOS has [additonal steps to follow](https://docs.godotengine.org/en/stable/contributing/development/compiling/compiling_for_macos.html#building-export-templates) to attain the proper files and architecture support.

 ## Usage